gvwilson/sensibleadventures/shapers/story.md

     -   Reach the highway to Heck (broken down, but still better than forest tracks)
     -   The sun is starting to go down
     -   A pair of thin green laser lines scan the fractured pavement to help Dockety steer
-    -   They startle a fluffle of wild rabbits - the kind that wolves sometimes ate, but never around non-carnivores
+    -   They pass under a line of ruined arches and startle a fluffle of wild rabbits
+        -   The kind that wolves sometimes ate, but never around non-carnivores
     -   There in front of them is the convoy: half a dozen bots, no two alike, with Crusher pulling the cage cart
         -   "Where are the others?"
 Maddy asked, shouting to be heard.
         -   "This does not know."
 Dockety paused.
 "That worries this."